Feedback software helps you listen to what your customers want and decide what’s important.

 To create this kind of culture you need to set up an open and transparent process for gathering feedback.

-Product idea boards give you a quick and easy way to collect and qualify customer and team feedback.
+Product feedback boards give you a quick and easy way to collect and qualify customer and team feedback.

-Contributors can add their own ideas, upvote ideas they like and see what everyone else has suggested.
+Contributors can add their own suggestions, upvote suggestions they like and see what everyone else has suggested.
 You can also add status updates to feedback, so everyone knows what has happened to their idea.

 Boards can be made public for customer feedback (like this one) or private for team or B2B feedback.

-This is an example of a Feature Upvote product idea board
+This is an example of a Feature Upvote product feedback board

 You can use Trello boards to collect and vote on customer or team feedback (if contributors have a Trello account).